-The role of a Cadet is extremely varied and you will develop a wide range of skills whilst having fun and helping your local community.
-Cadets participate in many exciting outdoor activities such as; white-water rafting, weekend holidays and summer camps as well as assisting at community events and foot patrol at local events.
+The role of a cadet is extremely varied and you will develop a wide range of skills while having fun and helping your local community.
+Cadets participate in many exciting outdoor activities such as white-water rafting, weekend holidays and summer camps as well as assisting at community events and foot patrols at local events.

-Potential Cadets need to be aged 14 at time of appointment and no older than 18 years, with a keen desire to get involved in their communities as well as build on their knowledge and experience through team activities and training.
+Potential cadets need to be aged 14 at time of appointment and no older than 18, with a keen desire to get involved in their communities as well as build on their knowledge and experience through team activities and training.

-As part of the recruitment process all applicants will be required to be vetted to ensure there are no criminal convictions or connections that may prevent them becoming a Cadet.
+As part of the recruitment process all applicants will be checked by the police to ensure there are no criminal convictions or connections that may prevent them becoming a cadet.

 Cadets will be asked to give their preferred unit option on the application form.
 After successfully passing the checking stage, you will be added to a waiting list for your preferred unit.
 Once we have the required number of applicants for an intake, we will then contact you directly with joining information.